Lawmakers pass bill allowing Confederate monument removals - KVIA

 “I think more of them are going to be interested in contextualizing, you know, making sure that there is a sense of truth told and shared with the public,” she said.

-Critics say the monuments are offensive to black Virginians because they romanticize the Confederacy and ignore its defense of slavery.
+Critics say the monuments are offensive to African Americans because they romanticize the Confederacy and ignore its defense of slavery.

 Republican Amanda Chase said during the same Senate debate that slavery was evil.